Littlewhinging/cloudflare-dynamic-dns/README.md

 To use Cloudflare Dynamic DNS, follow these steps:

+### Configuration
-**Configuration**: Running `cloudflare-dynamic-dns` for the first time will allow you to enter an API key and select the records you want to update.
+Running `cloudflare-dynamic-dns` for the first time will allow you to enter an API key and select the records you want to update.

+### Running
-**Running**: Once configured, running `cloudflare-dynamic-dns` again will resume monitoring for ip changes and updating cloudflare records.
+Once configured, running `cloudflare-dynamic-dns` again will resume monitoring for ip changes and updating cloudflare records.

+### Editing Configuration
-**Editing Configuration**: Running `cloudflare-dynamic-dns config` will allow you to repeat to configuration step.
+Running `cloudflare-dynamic-dns config` will allow you to repeat to configuration step.

+### Logs
-**Logs** Running `cloudflare-dynamic-dns logs` will output the directory containing the latest log files.
+Running `cloudflare-dynamic-dns logs` will output the directory containing the latest log files.

 ## Contributing